galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >
 >
 >    > <tip-title>Options explanations.</tip-title>
->    > 1`workers`: Controls the number of Galaxy application processes Gunicorn will spawn.
+>    > 1. `workers`: Controls the number of Galaxy application processes Gunicorn will spawn.
 Increased web performance can be attained by increasing this value.
 If Gunicorn is the only application on the server, a good starting value is the number of CPUs * 2 + 1.
 4-12 workers should be able to handle hundreds if not thousands of requests per second.
->    > 2 `extra_args`: You can specify additional arguments to pass to gunicorn here.
+>    > 2. `extra_args`: You can specify additional arguments to pass to gunicorn here.
+>    > 3. `handlers`: Two dedicated "webless" job handler processes will be started.
+These processes also handle workflow invocations.
 >    {: .tip}
 >
 > 5. Let's set up our vault to store the secrets for these tutorials.